atlas604/behavioral-cloning/writeup_report.md

 In the first layer, the model  normalizes the data and augments the images to visualize the road and the lane lines, removing unnecessary background visuals.

 The convolution layers perform feature extraction.
 The values are transferred from the NVIDIA design as they have been through many iterations of empirical testing.
-There are five convolutional layers first consisting of a 5x5 kernel and 2x2 strides with ELU activation (model.py starting at line 58).
+There are five convolutional layers first consisting of a 5x5 kernel and 2x2 strides with ELU activation.
 The last two convolutional layers uses a 3x3 kernel and 1x1 strides.
 The model ends with three fully connected layers that controls steering.

 We apply ReLU (Rectified linear unit) activation for each convolutional layer to introduce non-linearity and reduction in bias, ReLU outputs will always produce positive values for activation.
 ELU (Exponential linear unit) may also be used in place of ReLU if negative output activation is desired.

-Dropout is implemented once after flattening the convolutional layers (model.py line 64) and a second time between the fully connected layers (model.py line 67) to help prevent overfitting.
+Dropout is implemented once after flattening the convolutional layers and a second time between the fully connected layers to help prevent overfitting.
 The values and structure for dropout was inspired by the commaai train steering model (https://github.com/commaai/research/blob/master/train_steering_model.py) which has shown improvements in my model.

 Implementing dropout between the convolutional layers made the model underperform by quite a bit.
-I've tried adjusting it with different values, new data and various epochs and iterations but the model still wasn't able to perform optimally.
+I've tried adjusting it with different parameters, adding new data and testing various epochs and iterations of other parameters but the model still did not seem to perform optimally.

-The model uses an adam optimizer, which uses an adaptive approach to apply a variable learning rate; thus having benefits of computational efficiency and minimal memory requirements (model.py line 71).
+The model uses an adam optimizer, which uses an adaptive approach to apply a variable learning rate; thus having benefits of computational efficiency and minimal memory requirements.

 4 epochs was chosen train the model because there was significant dimininishing returns in the improvement of loss anything beyond.
 The loss of the validation and training set also begins to converge at this point and flattens indicating maximum performance.